SAT Reading Strategies: 5 Tips on How to Improve Your SAT Reading Score

 Sat Reading Strategies

 If reading isn’t your strength, you may be looking for SAT reading strategies to improve your score, or maybe you’ve already achieved a good score, but you want to do better.
 With hard work and focus, you can improve, but it will take time, practice, and strategy for the day of the test.
-Feeling confident on the day of the SAT gets you started on the right foot, but in order to get there you have to prepare.
+Feeling confident on the day of the SAT gets you started on the right foot, but to get there you have to prepare.
 If you’re looking for information on how to improve SAT reading score, you’ve come to the right place.
 Here are 5 tips & strategies:

 1. Take Practice Tests to Identify Your Strengths & Weaknesses